 Long-term Care Quality

-The next best area we gave this facility in any category came in the category of long-term care, where we awarded it a grade of C. In our long-term care score, we assess the quantity of care provided by a nursing home, along with a handful of qualitative statistics.
-After looking at the quantity of care provided by aids and other staff, we turned to the facility's vaccination statistics.
-We were optimistic to learn that this facility vaccinated 99.56332 percent of its residents against pneumonia.
+We also awarded this facility a respectable grade in the area of long-term care, where we awarded it a B-.
+For patients in need of a permanent place to live rather than skilled nursing, long-term care is a very important category.
+Once we looked at the volume of care provided by aids and other staff, we turned to the nursing home's vaccination records.
+We were pleased to find that this facility vaccinated 100 percent of its patients against pneumonia.
 Finally, this facility was also able to limit hospitalizations.
-In fact, it had only 0.02 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+It had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Walnut Springs Health & Rehabilitation?